LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 ### Ecosystem Fit

 **Where and how does our project fit into the ecosystem?**
-  - Firstly, our project allows users to experience NFT-enabled Web3 features affordably, by removing the upfront capital barrier, which can be significant for new users.
+  - First, our project **allows users to experience NFT-enabled Web3 features affordably**, by removing the upfront capital barrier, which can be significant for new users.
-  - Secondly, it benefits NFT owners by using digital asset more efficiently.
+  - Second, it benefits NFT owners by giving them a **reliable way to earn passive income in Web3**, creating more financial incentives.
-  - Thirdly, it helps developers/creators to gain revenue through royalty.
+  - Finally, it helps developers/creators to **gain revenue through royalty** (via [NEP-199](https://github.com/near/NEPs/blob/master/neps/nep-0199.md)) and explore **more sustainable business models**.
-  - Finally, our rental service will use the [NEP-199 standard](https://github.com/near/NEPs/blob/master/neps/nep-0199.md) to split the rental revenue among the lender and the creators.
-Therefore the creators in the NEAR and Mintbase ecosystem can get extra revenues from the rental market.
   - In general, our NFT rental solution helps to open a derived rental market, boost both NFT economy and utilities on NEAR, and ultimately adopt more users to Web3.

-**Who is our target audience ?**
+**Who is our target audience?**
   - The developers of dapps and games who want to add NFT rental function to their app.
   - Users who want to rent/hire NFTs.

 **What need(s) does our project meet?**
-  - For utility NFT owners, we provide them with a safe and convenient way to earn revenue from retning their NFT assets.
+  - For utility NFT owners, we provide them with a safe and convenient way to earn revenue from renting their NFT assets.
   - For people who are interested in certain utility NFTs, we offer them an affordable way to rent the NFT to experience.
   - For developers and creators, we enable them to explore new business models through renting.